mygulamali/gulamali.net/README.md

 cp .env.example .env
 ```

 Then complete the variables in the `.env` file for your environment.
+The current
+values can be found in the _Build & deploy_ section under the _Site settings_
+tab for the website, on Netlify.

 Next, run the setup script,